In the Event of a School Emergency

 School administration secures the building and safely shelters all students, staff and visitors INSIDE the school building.
-A school will go on modified lock down if a threat is in their neighborhood and does not endanger the occupants of the school.
+A school will go on lock OUT if a threat is in their neighborhood and does not endanger the occupants of the school.
 NO person is allowed to enter or leave the building.
-For a modified lock down, follow procedures for lock down except:
+For a Lock OUT, follow procedures for lock down except:

 Shelter-In-Place Procedures for Severe Weather

 Severe weather is any weather condition that may cause injury to students and staff or damage to structures.
 Different types of weather call for different type of actions.
 Schools will go into shelter-in-place if the threat of severe weather is in the area.
 Examples of severe weather are: